 The ingredients of this pickle are really simple.
 You just need morning glory, vinegar, sugar, salt, and water.
 Like other Vietnamese pickles, morning glory pickles are ready after 1-2 days of soaking.

 Hotpot is a perfect dish to enjoy different kinds of meats and vegetables.
 Morning glory is an ingredient that is easy to find, and you can put it in a regular version or a spicy and sour version of hotpot.

 Summary of What is Morning Glory

-The cuisine of Vietnam is definitely on the list of the best things that can make your trip unforgettable, especially the various vegetables and one of them is the morning glory.
-Morning glory is considered a must-try food when you have a trip to Vietnam because of its special taste that you can try in different dishes and also all of the nutritional values it has.
+The cuisine of Vietnam is definitely on the list of the best things that can make your trip unforgettable, especially the various vegetables.
+Morning glory is a must-try food in Vietnam because of its exceptional taste and nutritional value.